All Episodes

 2010 has so far been an exceptional year for weather disasters.

-German reinsurance agent Munich R. E. said Thursday.
+German reinsurance agent Munich RE said Thursday.

 That makes it an exceptional year.

-Now there's a film out there, it's a documentary film.
+Now, there's a film out there.

-It's a powerful, influential member of the media.
+I have seen this film as a powerful, influential member of the media.

 I got a DVD screener of this.

-Bjorn Lomborg has uh has produced a uh film.
+Bjorn Lomborg has produced a film.

-It's called Cool It.
+It's called Coolet.

-And it opened last Friday, and it just skewers Al Gore and his global warming beliefs.
+And it opened last Friday and it just skewers Al Gore and his global warming beliefs.

-Bjorn Lor Lomborg.
+Bjorn Lomborg.

-Now, Lomborg's he believes in global warming.
+Now, Lomborg, he believes in global warming.

 Don't misunderstand.